-Can I use my emergency fund if my pet has pre-existing conditions?
+Can I use the emergency fund if my pet has pre-existing conditions?

 The emergency fund can be used for life-threatening emergencies only, including those related to a pre-existing condition.
 However, the fund cannot be used for any scheduled appointments or planned surgeries relating to a pre-existing condition.

-Can I use my emergency fund to pay for prescriptions?
+Can I use the emergency fund to pay for prescriptions?

 The emergency fund can only be used for life-saving emergency expenses.
 It cannot be used for any ongoing care outside of the immediate emergency treatment.

-Does my emergency fund cover emergencies associated with pregnancy?
+Does the emergency fund cover emergencies associated with pregnancy?

-Can a scheduled surgery be covered with my emergency fund?
+Can a scheduled surgery be covered with the emergency fund?